-Finally, it can be concluded that the Faculty has adopted all the principles of the European Union related to improving the quality of the learning and increasing student and staff mobility within the European Space of Higher Education.
+Finally, it can be concluded that the Faculty has adopted all the principles of the European Union related to improving the quality of learning and increasing student and staff mobility within the European Space of Higher Education.

-This study programme is designed to provide students with the latest scientific and technical knowledge in the field of Agricultural Economics, in an interdisciplinary, holistic and comprehensive manner.
+This study programmeis designed to provide students with the latest scientific and technical knowledge in the field of Veterinary Medicine, in an interdisciplinary, holistic and comprehensive manner.

-The programme is consistent with the latest scientific and technical findings and both formally and structurally comparable with other programmes at Agricultural Faculties of other universities in the region, which are signatories to the Bologna Declaration.
+The programme is consistent with the latest scientific and technicalfindings, and both formally and structurally comparable to other programmes at Veterinary Faculties of other universities in the region, which are signatories to the Bologna Declaration.